wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

 *   13 In the case of friendly societies, the keeping of a separate account of the expenses of management and of all contributions and other money which may be applied to those expenses.

 *   14 Such other matters as may be specified by the Registrar.

+*   Schedule 2 item 6: amended, on 1 April 2014, by [section 84][325] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ---